VLBI astrometry of radio stars to link radio and optical celestial reference frames - II. 11 radio stars: Data reduction

-We developed a pipeline based on the Astronomical Image Processing System \citep[AIPS,][]{2003ASSL..285..109G} and ParselTongue \citep{2006ASPC..351..497K}, and it is used for all data in this study.
+We developed a pipeline based on AIPS and ParselTongue \citep{2006ASPC..351..497K}, and it is used for all data in this study.
 For the data used in this work (with the observing sequence ``C1-C2-T-C3-C4''), the calibration performance of the sMV pipeline shows virtually no difference from the conventional MultiView implementation, which has been verified in \citet{2025AJ....170....4Z}.
 Details of the whole procedure can also be found there.

-After calibration, the targets were imaged and cleaned with the AIPS task $\texttt{IMAGR}$.
+After calibration, the targets were mapped and cleaned with the AIPS task $\texttt{IMAGR}$.
 An image example is shown in Appendix \ref{app:image}.
 All targets in this study are point-like sources, so their positions were fitted with the AIPS task $\texttt{JMFIT}$, assuming a single 2-D Gaussian component for each target.
 All measured positions are available in Appendix \ref{app:pos}.